Anne strives to be self-sufficient. She takes pride in knowing she can fix things on her own and wants to teach others to do the same.

 The Which Room rule is simple.
 Each item you pick up needs to be assigned a room.
 For the initial cleaning of your spot, you just need to decide one thing: Does this item belong in this room, another room, or is it trash?
 That's it.

-If it's trash, it goes in your bag with other trash.
+If it's trash, it goes in your bag with other garbage.
 If it belongs in another room, get it out of the room it's in.
-You can either have a bag or box to put Other Room items in or you can physically walk each item out of the room you're working on.
+You can either have a bag or box to put Other Room items in, or you can physically walk each thing out of the room you're working on.